Govind-Gandhi/Govind-Gandhi/README.md

 ## 💫 About Me:
 🌱 First Year Student at MES MLCOE

-🌱 I’m currently learning Python.
+🌱 I’m currently learning PYTHON.

 💡 Passionate about building things that can make a difference.